BabbleSim/BabbleSim.github.io/arch_hw_models.md

 ### Design specification
 Overall these models are "event driven".
 There are several ways of building these kind of models, but for simplicity, speed, and to not need to rely on any kind of library or 3rd party engine, these models are built with a very nimble engine provided partly by the models themselves, and partly by the program that uses them (the "time machine" of either the _bsim board, the HW models testbench, or equivalent).
-The reason for this division is due to the program that integrates them being the overall scheduler (see Architecture of *_bsim devices, TODO link pending), which initializes both models and "CPU", and is in charge of when each should run.
+The reason for this division is due to the program that integrates them being the overall scheduler (see [Zephyr's bsim board design](https://docs.zephyrproject.org/latest/boards/posix/doc/bsim_boards_design.html#design) ), which initializes both models and "CPU", and is in charge of when each should run.

 #### Threading
 Most of the HW models and their scheduling are designed to run in one thread dedicated to the HW models.
 But a relatively thin interface for SW to interact with the HW models is designed to run in other threads.